About this course

 - — Theory that covers the current topic

-- — Quizzes that accomplish the theory of the topic and/or the section
+- — Quizzes that test your understanding of the theory of the topic and/or the section

 - — Exercises for the material of the whole section